T2 road (Zambia): Central Province

 From Serenje, the T2 makes a 200 km journey west-south-west, through the farming town of Mkushi, through the George Kunda SC Toll Plaza, to Kapiri Mposhi.
-From the Tanzania Border Post at Nakonde, the T2 is accompanied to Kapiri Mposhi by a railway named the Tanzania-Zambia Railway (TAZARA Railway).
+From the border post with Tanzania at Nakonde, the T2 is accompanied to Kapiri Mposhi by a railway named the Tanzania-Zambia Railway (TAZARA Railway) (parallel from Mpika).

 At Kapiri Mposhi, the T2 road meets the southern terminus of the T3 road from Ndola and Kitwe in the Copperbelt Province and the Kasumbalesa border with DR Congo in the north.
 They meet at a T-junction.
-As the T3 Route ends at this junction, the T2 Route becomes the road southwards towards Kapiri Mposhi Central.
+As the T3 road ends at this junction, the T2 route becomes the road southwards to pass through Kapiri Mposhi's town centre.

-From Kapiri Mposhi, the road goes for 60 km south-south-west, through the Manyumbi Toll Plaza, to the city of Kabwe, which is Central Province's Capital and home to the Mulungushi Rock of Authority.
+From Kapiri Mposhi, the road goes for 60 km south-south-west, through the Manyumbi Toll Plaza, to the town of Kabwe, which is Central Province's Capital and home to the Mulungushi Rock of Authority.
 From Kabwe, the road goes 55 km south-west to the town of Chibombo.